 Skip to content

 How can you actually cook sustainably and eat in a climate-friendly way?
 And why is this so important?
-The food sector is responsible for around 40 percent of European greenhouse gas emissions - these gases are the main accelerator of climate change. global warming.₁ Ultimately, we are jeopardizing our food security through our own eating habits.
-Fortunately, more and more people are changing their habits and live more sustainable consciously - This also applies to the food and meals that end up on your plate.
+The food sector is responsible for around 40 percent of Europe's greenhouse gas emissions, which are the main accelerator of climate change.
+Climate change are.1

-In this article, I'd like to show you how you can cook in a more environmentally friendly way with just a few simple tips and tricks - let's go!
+In this article, I'll show you how you can cook in a more environmentally friendly way with the simplest tips and tricks and save your ecological footprint in the kitchen.
+Let's go!

-We can all do our bit to make our diet more environmentally friendly.
-Therefore, use the following tips for sustainable cooking, which apply to both the Production and Purchasing of food, to which Storage and the Preparationas well as cleaning and tidying the kitchen.
+Simply use the following tips now!
+They relate to both the Production and Purchasing of food, to which Storage and the Preparationas well as cleaning and tidying the kitchen.

 1. regional instead of global